spellml/examples/hyper/README.md

 ![](https://i.imgur.com/ewmZvLw.png)

 This tutorial showcases hyperparameter searches on Spell from the CLI.
-This is the code compliment to the post "An introduction to hyperparameter search with CIFAR10" on our blog.
-TODO: LINK.
+This is the code compliment to the post ["An introduction to hyperparameter search with CIFAR10"](https://spell.run/blog/an-introduction-to-hyperparameter-search-with-cifar10-Xo8_6BMAACEAkwVs) on our blog.

 To follow along with this tutorial in code, you will need to have: